Markets

 Algorithm Capabilities

 You may also want to consider whether you will be able to employ automated algorithmic trading to increase market efficiency and capitalise on volatility.
-A constantly profitable strategy can often be programmed into an automated trading system.
+Some strategies can be automated, but performance can change as market conditions shift, so any system should be tested, monitored, and risk-managed rather than assumed to remain profitable.

 These algorithms can be used for trading ranging markets, with market internals and capitalising on market cycles.
 You simply enter your parameters and then let your trading bot do the heavy lifting.